 A rental bond is a security deposit of an equivalent of one month rent for weekly rent of $900 or less, you will be asked to pay when you sign the rental agreement.
 If a rental provider asks for a bond, they must give you 2 copies of a condition report before you move in.
 You must return the condition report to the rental provider within 5 business days of moving in to confirm agreement on the *condition of the property.
 The rental provider must lodge your bond money with the Residential tenancies Bond Authority (RTBA ).
 This is returned to you from the RTBA when you leave the property, provided you leave the property in good *condition.

-What is a condition report and what is expected of me?
+What is a *condition report and what is expected of me?

 A condition report is a record of a property’s condition at the start of a rental agreement.
 It is advisable to take photos of the property when you move in for your own records, including photos of anything in the report that you do not agree with.
 Make sure to note any agreements/disagreements on the condition report at the beginning.
 You must return the condition report to the rental provider within 5 business days of moving in to confirm your agreement with the condition of the property.
 You should also discuss any discrepancies with the agent or landlord at this time.
 Doing this will help with any discussions about return of rental bond when you vacate the property.